 - Large tomatoes - you only need a couple, and it’s worth making sure that they’re good quality, ripe, meaty tomatoes with plenty of flavors!
 If that involves taste-testing an extra one, then that’s the right decision - raw vegetables are delicious!

 - Fresh or frozen peas - I just use frozen since it means I always have them on hand.
-You don’t even need to worry about defrosting them - add them straight into the dish, and by the time it’s cooked, they’ll be perfectly tender.
+You don't even need to worry about defrosting them - add them straight into the dish with rice.

-- Chili powder - for a bit more spice.
-This dish isn’t too spicy at all, but if you hate spice, you can use less or leave it.
+- Chili powder - vegetable rice isn't too spicy at all, but you can add more or omit it altogether.

 - Salt and pepper to taste - don’t forget that most broth is already pretty salty, so you shouldn’t need as much as you would if you used water instead.